ManarMerhiMM/Speech-Recognition-without-AI/README.md

 ---

-\## 🔬 Example Output

-Listening for an audio phrase...

-Finished Listening, started processing...

-Response: I am fine thank you, Mohammad!

-Max correlation coefficient: 0.223

-Best match file: Mohammad - How are you3.wav

-Total correlation time: 39.8 s

----

-\## 🚀 Future Enhancements
+## 🚀 Future Enhancements

-\- 📈 Add dynamic thresholding or confidence scaling
+- 📈 Add dynamic thresholding or confidence scaling

-\- 🎧 Automatic silence trimming
+- 🎧 Automatic silence trimming

-\- 🧩 Integration with a lightweight GUI
+- 🧩 Integration with a lightweight GUI

-\- 🌐 Add support for longer phrases or continuous recognition
+- 🌐 Add support for longer phrases or continuous recognition

----

-\### 🏁 Author \& Contributors

-\- \*\*Project Lead:\*\* Mohammad

-\- \*\*Collaborators:\*\* Manar, Malek, Oussama, Hadi

----

-✅ The project is now fully functional and optimized for clear, fast cross-correlation–based voice recognition.
+- 🔊 Add .wav files for responses instead of simple TTS